n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.s3.md

+---
+title: S3 node - n8n Documentation
+description: Documentation for the S3 node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # S3

 S3 is an object storage service that allows you to block public access to all of your objects at the bucket or the account level with S3 Block Public Access.
 S3 maintains compliance programs, such as PCI-DSS, HIPAA/HITECH, FedRAMP, EU Data Protection Directive, and FISMA, to help you meet regulatory requirements.